 Once you've done a thorough assessment of your IT assets — data, systems, hardware, cloud — it's time to get to work on an IT disaster plan.

-The formal strategy generation process begins when an IT engineer takes the information from the assessment and begins to examine it to see what tools and tactics will work best for your scenario and business operations.
+With disaster recovery planning, the formal strategy generation process begins when an IT engineer takes the information from the assessment and examines it to see what tools and tactics will work best for your scenario and business operations.

-Every organization is unique in it's reliance upon and use of data, applications, on-site assets, and cloud-based options.
+DR planning varies because every organization is unique in its reliance upon and use of data, applications, on-site assets, and cloud-based options.

-It may be cost-effective for a business to migrate to the cloud instead of maintaining physical off-site data centers for DR plans.
+The most cost-effective technology disaster recovery plan option for a business may be to migrate to the cloud instead of maintaining physical off-site data centers (known as disaster recovery sites) for DR plans.

-The strategy stage of the business continuity/disaster recovery (BCDR) process is where the IT specialists use their experience and expertise to fine-tune a program that will work for your business.
+The strategy stage of the business continuity/disaster recovery (BCDR) process is where the IT specialists use their experience and expertise to fine-tune the recovery plan that will work for your business.

 3. Proper Backup Management Requires Employee Training